WallStreetMojo

 Let’s understand the same with the help of an example:

-Base International is an Indian company specialized in steel extrusion business and caters to various industrial units.
+Base International is an Indian company that specializes in the steel extrusion business and caters to various industrial units.
 Frank LLC is a US-based firm specializing in the molding of steel frames which has application in Industrial Units.
-The two companies decided to enter into a Horizontal Joint Venture under which Frank LLC, the foreign partner, will offer technical collaboration and foreign exchange component while Base International, the Indian counterpart, will make available its site, local machinery, and product parts and together with a new steel extrusion product will be offered by the two companies to its existing clients.
-Thus by this type of Joint Venture, both firms were able to sell the product in multiple markets and also gain from each other expertise, thereby putting resources to better usage.
+The two companies decided to enter into a Horizontal Joint Venture under which Frank LLC, the foreign partner, will offer technical collaboration and foreign exchange components.
+At the same time, Base International, the Indian counterpart, will make available its site, local machinery, and product parts.
+Together with a new steel extrusion product, the two companies will offer to their existing clients.
+Thus by this type of Joint Venture, both firms were able to sell the product in multiple markets and gain from each other expertise, thereby putting resources to better usage.

 Conclusion

-The type of Joint Venture entered into is dependent upon the circumstances of each case, and also the type of synergy companies intend to achieve, but no matter whichever type of Joint Venture is opted for, it acts as a stepping stone through which companies can analyze and assess how well they work together and open getaways for future collaboration.
+The type of Joint Venture entered into depends upon the circumstances of each case, and the type of synergy companies intend to achieve.
+Still, no matter whichever type of Joint Venture is opted for, it acts as a stepping stone for companies to analyze and assess how well they work together and open getaways for future collaboration.

 Recommended Articles